Navigation

 • excessive anxiety

-• worry on most days for more than six months, and difficulty controlling these feelings of anxiety and worry
+• worry on most days for over six months, and difficulty controlling anxiety and worry

 • feeling on edge or restless